minusbrain/vantrue2gpx/README.md

 ./vantrue2gpx.py -v ~/Videos/NORMAL/ -v ~/Videos/EVENT -g ~/Documents/dashcam_trips --ignore_errors
 ```

-* Using the option -v you can provide one or more folder the script will search for relevant input files
+* Using the option -v you can provide one or more folders the script will search for relevant input files
   by applying the videofile suffix (_a.mp4 by default).
 * Using the option -g you can provide the output folder where the generated GPX files should be put to
 * --ignore_errors will (if possible) continue script execution even if input data cannot be handled